k-deguz/k-deguz.github.io/projects/hhd-paper.md

 Cue ***One Piece***.

-The story follows Luffy, a young pirate and his crew as they try to find the the One Piece - a vast treasure left behind by the Pirate King, Gold Roger.
-While on the high seas, the story delves into multiple instances of government oppression and historical lores of past atrocities as the protagonists visit an array of unique islands.
+The story follows Luffy, a young pirate and his crew as they try to find the One Piece - a vast treasure left behind by the Pirate King, Gold Roger.
+While on the high seas, the story delves into multiple instances of government oppression and historical lore of past atrocities as the protagonists visit an array of unique islands.

-Up to that point, I had already been a fan of the notorious Japanese manga series written by Eiichiro Oda.
 While catching up to the enormous library of episodes for the anime, [one scene](https://www.youtube.com/watch?v=cgDQgFlMxbw) stuck out to me.
 I realized that the message embedded was particularly compelling as it was relevant to the theme for our research.
 The narration and dialogue from the episode stood out: "if you hurt somebody or if somebody hurts you, the same red blood will be shed."

 I began looking into past influential figures that fought for equality and freedom with their abilities of speech.
 Ultimately, I decided to tackle the poignant conflicts surrounding slavery during the 19th century, and with that unraveled a string of research into leaders against oppression during this time.
 Harriet Tubman, William Lloyd Garrison, Sojourner Truth, and Lucretia Mott were among the potential choices for my paper.